 Is Bullying At Work Illegal?

-Harassment at work, by itself, is not illegal.
+Bullying, by itself, is not illegal.
 For harassment in the workplace to be illegal, it must be based on an illegal factor.
 You can see a list on our discrimination FAQ resource page.
 To simplify though, an employer cannot legally harass an employee because of his or her race, disability or other protected characteristics and beliefs.
 However, a California employer may harass a worker because he or she just does not like the employee, as long as the harassment does not involve discrimination based on federally protected classes.

 It may seem that harassment laws side with the workplace bully who makes negative comments that are not discriminatory.
 However, employees experiencing workplace bullying still have legal rights.
 A harassment lawyer at our firm can review your potential work bullying harassment claim for free.
 We can then discuss what options may be available under federal and California laws to make the bully stop.